Is it time for a mother-son date?

-28. Make a “lunch” out of free samples of a shopping trip to Whole Foods or Costco.
-Hey, those samples worth their weight in gold!
+25. Make a “lunch” out of free samples of a shopping trip to Whole Foods or Costco.
+Hey, those samples are worth their weight in gold!

 Because nothing goes better with bonding than the Great Outdoors.

-33. Have a knock-knock joke battle.
-You're in luck because we've got the best jokes for kids right here.
+32. Have a knock-knock joke battle.
+You're in luck because we've got the best ones right here.

-45. Go to a sporting event.
-Whether it's baseball, tennis, football, golf, basketball or hockey (or anything else!), if he's into it, he'll love being able to watch in person.
+39. Go to a sporting event.
+Whether it's baseball, tennis, football, golf, basketball, or hockey (or anything else!), if he's into it, he'll love being able to watch it in person.

 Related: 13 Compliments You Need to Give Your Son